 Geometric scaling possible

-Fluid-mechanical decoupling and zoning
+Mechanical decoupling and zoning

 Physical enlargement requires an adjustment of the flow mechanics.
 Since Nordair cabins are decentralized Filter Fan Units (FFUs) use, scales the air output linearly with the area.
 An extension simply involves installing new FFU grids in the ceiling area of the extension and integrating them electrically.
-There is no need for complex recalculation of central ventilation systems (RLT).
+There is no need for complex recalculation of central ventilation systems.
 This also makes it possible to create different cleanliness zones (e.g. ISO 5 in the core process, ISO 7 in the pre-area) within a coherent cabin structure.

 Integration of complex process chains